€16,00

 -

-Paired earrings: nr.3 and nr.4 (11-12 mm) are the most suitable due to their light weight.
+Paired earrings: nr.3 and nr.4 (11-12 mm) are most suitable due to their light weight.

-The pink-white combination is neutral and versatile: it works with both oxidized silver (which enhances contrast) and mirror-polished silver.
+The pink-white combination is neutral and versatile: it works well with both oxidized silver (which enhances contrast) and mirror-polished silver.

-History and cultural meaning
+History and cultural significance

 Pink tourmaline is a variety of elbaite, a complex group of minerals from the tourmaline group.
 The pink color is due to manganese in its molecular structure.
-Brazil is the main global origin of high-quality tourmalines, especially varieties with visible inclusions in quartz.
+Brazil is the main global source of high-quality tourmalines, especially varieties with visible inclusions in quartz.
 In the cultural tradition of stones, pink tourmaline is associated with compassion and emotional connection.

 Care guide